sandeepshabd/AI-Invoice-Processing/README.md

 Summary
 Managing thousands of invoices manually is costly, slow, and error-prone.
 By leveraging AWS services, MCP (Model Context Protocol), and a multi-agent approach, we can progressively evolve from a simple invoice pipeline into a scalable, AI-driven system.
 Here’s a 3-phase journey:

-Phase 1: Baseline Invoice Processing
+Phase 1: Baseline Invoice Processing without any AI

 We begin with a simple but working pipeline: upload invoices, extract data, and store results.